 In the main text, we give a brief summary of the theoretical concepts used to interpret the experimental results.
-Here, in the appendix, we give a more complete account of these.
-In order to make this appendix self-contained for the convenience of the reader, we repeat here expressions that are also used in the main text.
+Here, we give a more complete account of these concepts.
+In order to make this appendix self-contained for the convenience of the reader, we repeat expressions that are also used in the main text.

-We consider driving a single ion co-trapped with N-1 ions in a 1-D harmonic potential.
+We consider driving a single ion cotrapped with $\text{{N-1}}$ ions in a 1D harmonic potential.
 The Hamiltonian that describes two hyperfine states, given that the ion is subjected to a linear magnetic field gradient, is \cite{Mintert2001}

-where $\omega_0$ is the transition frequency between the two hyperfine states, $\nu$ is the motional mode frequency, $\eta$ is the effective Lamb-Dicke parameter, $\sigma_i$ is the Pauli matrix in the $i$-th direction ($i=x,y,z$) and $b/b^\dagger$ is the lowering/raising operator of the motional quanta.
+where $\omega_0$ is the transition frequency between the two hyperfine states, $\nu$ is the motional mode frequency, $\eta$ is the effective Lamb-Dicke parameter, $\sigma_i$ is the Pauli matrix in the $i$th direction ($i=x,y,z$), and $b$ and $b^\dagger$ are the lowering and raising operators, respectively, of the motional quanta.

 The coupling between the internal and motional dynamics of the ion is determined by the effective Lamb-Dicke parameter $\eta$, defined as